BenjiMan213/SudokuSolver/README.md

 # SudokuSolver
- A simple algorithm that efficiently solves the game of sudoku
+An algorithm that efficiently solves the game of sudoku using several different techniques.